Used upright pianos (Updated 2013)

 Used Yamaha upright pianos

-Our main Yamaha stock comprises mainly of fine quality Yamaha U1G, U1H, U3G and U3H upright pianos.
-They are all little used, the case in good or pristine condition and are mostly made between 1965 and 1985, a period we consider to be the pinnacle of tone quality for Yamahas.
+Our main Yamaha pianos for sale comprises mainly of fine quality Yamaha U1G, U1H, U3G and U3H upright pianos.
+They are all in excellent condition, the case are normally good or in pristine condition and are mostly made between 1965 and 1985, a period we consider to be the pinnacle of tone quality for Yamahas.
 Of the more modern Yamahas we only stock the mid and top range ones, and don’t stock new Yamahas, preferring Kawai, Yamaha’s main Japanese competitor.
 All second hand piano prices include free delivery to ground floor within 60 miles from our shops and a 5 year guarantee.

 We recommend buying an upright piano with a practice pedal rather than one with a Yamaha “Silent” system.
 This is because the touch on the Yamaha silent piano is compromised by the bar which comes between the hammers and the strings.
 As a result, the “Let off”, which is the distance from the strings which the hammer reaches before the player looses control of it, increases from 2-3mm on most good ordinary pianos to 6-9mm on “silent” pianos.
 We find this makes soft playing more difficult both in normal and silent mode, thereby reducing the range of expression, and also gives the action a “choppy” feel.
 The traditional practice pedal found on most Yamaha uprights before about 1990 is ideal if for instance you live in a flat and need to practice very quietly.

 Yamaha U1h with a practise pedal

 We’ve been selling second hand Yamahas for over 20 years.
 They are always little used, and the case and loops on the uprights are checked and repaired if necessary.
 Bass strings are also replaced if they have lost their tone.
 We then finely regulate and tune them, and guarantee them for 5 years.
 To view our pianos for sale please follow this link.